 If you want to find hope, change or fulfilment you need to look forward towards a welcoming future, where the self can find a place to thrive.
 The ideal self leaves no option when it comes to growth and self-improvement.

 No matter how self-sufficient you might want to be, there will always be a better version of the self to compare with.
-This is true across different environments, such as relationships, social media, or sales.
+This applies to different environments, such as relationships, social media, or sales.

 The pressure for self-actualization relies on an ideal version of the self where you can find authentic proofs for mastery.
 This way, you may feel more at ease when moving forward.
 Not being able to fulfill your ideal self would make your mind concentrate excessively on past failures and feel less happy about your achievements.
-Nurturing the ideal is something you shouldn't take for granted, as planning for the future is the promise for an authentic life.
+Nurturing the ideal is something you shouldn't take for granted, as planning for the future is a commitment for the authentic life.